 Dental Caries Diagnosis

-Your dentist will examine your oral cavity with mirror, probe, and x-ray, searching for an evidence of dental caries.
+Your dentist will examine your oral cavity with mirror, probe, and x-ray, searching for evidence of dental caries.
 It is often very difficult to detect caries in the early stage.
 Your dentist may detect cavities in the tooth enamel extending to the pulp in the late stage.
 Treatment options depend on the diagnosis (the position and extension of tooth decay).
 Dental caries is not hereditary but occurs frequently in a family.
 This is probably due to similar eating and oral hygiene habits in the family.

 Dental Caries Treatment